Home Australia Road Trip – Complete Guide

 Level of comfort and convenience

 Again, this is unique to everyone.
 Your budget will be different depending on your lifestyle!
-If you want maximum comfort and are renting a vehicle, opt for a campsite equipped with a shower and toilet.
-If you aren’t too bothered about comfort, a mini van or a station wagon will save you money.
-You can also opt for the car and rooftop tent option, it will save you money but may be better suited for short road trips.
+If you want maximum comfort and are renting a vehicle, opt for a motorhome equipped with shower and toilet.
+If you aren’t too bothered about comfort, a campervan or a station wagon will save you money.
+You can also opt for a car and a rooftop tent, it will save you money but may be better suited for short road trips.

 Examples of budgets